zaibazhar/advanceSCSS/SCSS.md

   display: none;
 }
 ```
-This can be very useful when you have a deep nesting of rules already in place, and you want to effect a change to the styling of an element based on a selector match much closer to the DOM root.
+This can be very useful when you have a deep nesting of rules, and you want to effect a change to the styling of an element based on a selector match much closer to the DOM root.
 Client capability flags such as the [Modernizr](http://modernizr.com/docs/) `no-touch` class are often applied this way to the `<body>` element.
+This way you don't have to back out of your nesting just to be able to change your `<p>` styling based on a class on the `<body>`.

-## Variable interpolation in selectors
+## 2. Variable expansion in selectors

 Variables can be expanded in selectors, too:
 ```scss